Posts

 Image

 2003 Dir.
 Brian Yuzna Surviving the collapse of the crypt he was cornered in by a horde of his reanimated corpses, Dr Hebert West continues to conduct his grisly experiments.
 He is eventually arrested and imprisoned but continues his research.
 When a young doctor named Howard Phillips begins work at the prison, he teams up with West to help bring his experiments to the next level.
 Hell breaks loose and copious blood is spilled when several of the reanimated corpses break free and wreck havoc in the prison.
 Creative carnage and grisly mutations ensue.
-Stuart Gordon’s progressive and splattery adaptation of HP Lovecraft’s Herbert West: Re-Animator was one of the defining horror films of the Eighties.
+Stuart Gordon’s transgressive and splattery adaptation of HP Lovecraft’s Herbert West: Re-Animator was one of the defining horror films of the Eighties.
 Fiercely independent, unconventional, awash with splashy effects and boasting the darkest, severed tongue-in-cheek humour imaginable, Re-Animator still wields its grisly power and effectiveness today.
-It was followed by the Brian Yuzna directed sequel Bride of Re-Animator , which w...
+It was followed by the Brian Yuzna directed sequel Bride of Re-Animator , which...

 Romasanta: The Werewolf Hunt